eaglerainbow/covid19stats/stats/perCountry/ARE_growthrate.md

 The growth rates below are calculated based on
 * an exponential growth assumption
 * for time difference of past seven (7) days.
+The growth rate is to be understood as on "growth per day".

 The first growth rate indicates the increase of confirmed (infected) cases.